Bruce-zzhu/YelpCamp/README.md

 # YelpCamp
 ![home page image](image.png)
-A website where users can create and review campgrounds 🏕
+YelpCamp is a website where users can create and review campgrounds.
+In order to review or create a campground, you must have an account.
+This project was part of Colt Steele's web dev course on udemy.

 ## Current Features
 <li>Withou logging in, users can only browse campgrounds</li>